DN4009 - Design Principles for Interiors (2022/23)

 You will produce and submit a body of project work demonstrating engagement with studio intentions, module aims and achievement of the learning outcomes.
-Work-in-progress will be assessed formatively and feedback provided as an ongoing process.
+Work-in-progress will be assessed formatively and feedback will be provided as an ongoing process.

 The final mark will be awarded in relation to the completed project work presented at the end of the module.
-Summative assessment will reflect on the whole body of work and qualities demonstrated throughout, including research, idea-generation, problem analysis, solution, critique and reflection in 2D and 3D or spatial design.
+Summative assessment will reflect on the whole body of work and qualities demonstrated throughout, including research, idea generation, problem analysis, solution, critique and reflection in 2D and 3D or spatial design.
 Written feedback will be provided corresponding to published assessment criteria and guidance given towards future development.
 Precise requirements for submission will be given in project briefs.

-Ching, F (2007) Architecture: Form, Space and Order, John Wiley and Sons
+Ching, F., (2007) Architecture: Form, Space and Order, John Wiley and Sons